A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

-At the heart of Innere Stadt, the Old Town of Vienna, stands the most majestic religious building in the city — Saint Stephen’s Cathedral.
+At the heart of Innere Stadt, the Old Town of Vienna, stands the most majestic religious building in the city — Saint Stephen’s Cathedral or Stephansdom.

-It’s one of the most distinctive, beautiful churches in Europe I have seen.
-Over 130 meters tall, the striking appearance of Saint Stephen’s Cathedral gives you an inviting impression that there are more beautiful things to see inside, which is undeniably true.
+It’s one of the most distinctive, beautiful churches in Europe I have seen yet.
+Over 130 meters tall, the striking appearance of Saint Stephen’s Cathedral gives you an inviting impression that there are more beautiful things to see inside, which is absolutely true.

 Let me share with you every fascinating thing I discovered in Saint Stephen’s Cathedral as I discuss things you can do inside (and outside) the church.
 Tips, visiting information, and everything that you need to know is included in this mini guide.